brotatotes/bht-automation/bht gen 3/Luke/Chapter 14/Luke 14 5 bht.md

 # Luke 14:5 Commentary Help Text

 ## BHT:
-This statement emphasizes the importance of caring for those in our possession or care, whether they be animals or fellow human beings.
-It challenges the hypocrisy of prioritizing rules over the well-being of others and exposes the lack of empathy in the hearts of the lawyers and Pharisees.
-By posing this question, Jesus unveils their inconsistency and leaves them defenseless.
-The underlying message suggests that if we are willing to extend help and kindness to animals, it is only just and reasonable that we do the same for our fellow human beings.
+Jesus poses a thought-provoking question to the Pharisees and lawyers, asking if they would hesitate to rescue their own livestock if they fell into a well on the Sabbath.
+By drawing attention to the care and concern they would naturally have for their possessions, Jesus reveals their lack of compassion for their fellow human beings.
+His comparison exposes the inconsistency in their observance of the Sabbath and challenges their rigid interpretation of the law, urging them to prioritize acts of kindness and mercy over legalistic rules.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
 1. "The stress is on you: and the point of comparison is the ownership, consequent tender care, of the object in question."
-2. "‘Those who are in your possession and care, whether belonging to your families, or your herds, are cared for, and rescued from perishing: am I... to let mine perish without care or rescue?’"
+2. "‘Those who are in your possession and care, whether belonging to your families, or your herds, are cared for, and rescued from pershing: am I, (the possessor of heaven and earth,—this lies in the background) to let mine perish without care or rescue?’"
-3. "As Trench remarks, it is probable this was a splendid entertainment, and the guests distinguished persons."
+3. "As Trench remark, it is probable this was a splendid entertainment, and the guests distinguished persons (ver.
+12)."

 ### Marvin Vincent:
 1. Pit [φρεαρ] .
 The primary meaning is a well, as distinguished from a fountain.